 Professional Program in Respiratory Therapy

 The Respiratory Therapy Program provides graduates with the technical skills for performing diagnostic evaluation, therapeutic intervention, and patient/family/public education in cases of cardiopulmonary dysfunction.
 Graduates have the skills to perform diagnostic activities such as obtaining and interpreting physiological specimens, initiating and managing life-support equipment, and performing sleep disorder studies.
 Respiratory Therapists administer basic and advanced therapeutics which include the administration of pharmacologic agents, the application and monitoring of medical gases, the insertion and management of artificial airways, and cardiopulmonary rehabilitation.
-Respiratory Therapists conduct patient/family that promotes knowledge of disease processes, respiratory therapeutics, and self-care, as well as public education activities that focus on the promotion of cardiopulmonary health.
+Respiratory Therapists conduct patient/family education that promotes knowledge of disease processes, respiratory therapeutics, and self-care, as well as public education activities that focus on the promotion of cardiopulmonary health.

-To prepare graduates with demonstrated competence in the cognitive (knowledge), psychomotor (skills) and affective (behavior) learning domains of respiratory care practice as performed by registered respiratory care practitioners.
+To prepare graduates with demonstrated competence in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains of respiratory care practice as performed by registered respiratory care practitioners.